-A strong push lead by Shyanne Thomas resulted in a short corner for Phoeni xbut they couldn’t convert.
+A strong push in their attacking end, lead by Shyanne Thomas resulted in a short corner for Phoenix.

 A combined effort by Chloe Fields and Jorja Edens in attack resulted in a narrow miss for Legs.

-In the second half Legs achieved short corner after short corner, which eventually paid off when Anita Chalmer slotted in her second goal.
+In the second half Legs achieved short corner after short corner, which eventually paid off when Anita Chalmer slotted in her second goal for the game.

 Best players for Legs: Sarah Pitchers, Holly Silver and Jorja Edens.

 Best players for Phoenix: Georgia Inkster, Belinda Lay and Emily Parker.

 Tense start to the game, with good passages of play displayed by both Strikers and Mallee.

 Mallee managed to force a few short corners in the first half.